Big Meadows in early summer

 Directions

-Take Highway 180 east to the Kings Canyon National Park entrance, where you will be required to purchase a forest/park permit.
-After entering the park, continue 2 miles to the park Wye.
-At the Wye, turn right toward Sequoia National Park and continue on the Generals Highway approximately 6 miles to the Big Meadows Road turnoff (Forest Road 14S11) on the left.
-Follow Big Meadows Road approximately 4 miles to the cabin on the left side of the road.
+Take Highway 180 east to the Kings Canyon National Park entrance, where a forest/park permit is required.
+Continue 2 miles past the entrance to the park Wye.
+Turn right toward Sequoia National Park and continue on the Generals Highway approximately 6 miles to the Big Meadows Road turnoff (Forest Road 14S11) on the left.
+Follow this road approximately 4 miles; the cabin is on the left side of the road.

 Amenities